List of Disenchantment characters: Elfo

 Elfo (voiced by Nat Faxon) is the socially awkward and shy elf companion and, for a while, love interest of Bean, and friend of Luci.
 At the beginning of season one, Elfo leaves his homeland of Elfwood in search of a better, sadder life, but near the end of the season, Elfo is killed by an unknown knight (which later is discovered to be his future self), after returning to Elfwood to plead with the elves for help.
 In part two, Bean and Luci are able to communicate with Elfo and tell him to go down to Hell, so they can find him and bring him back to life.
 Their attempts succeed, and Elfo's soul is returned to his body.

 Later in the season, Elfo meets legendary elf Leavo, and almost kills him for his magical blood, which possessed the abilities to bring the residents of the kingdom of Dreamland back to life after Queen Dagmar turned them all to stone, but Elfo decides that it isn't right to kill Leavo and instead Leavo aids him in convincing the elves back at Elfwood to donate their blood.
 In the season two episode "The Electric Princess", Elfo becomes Luci's roommate.
 At the end of season two, Elfo is sentenced to death after being Bean's lawyer during her trial, but falls through the ground into the Catacombs right before he is about to be burned on the stake and is met by former Queen Dagmar.
 At the end of part 3, he gets kidnapped by an army of ogres.

-In part 4, it is revealed that his mother is an ogre, thus making him half ogre.
+In part 4, it is revealed that his mother is an ogre, thus making him half-ogre.
 It is also revealed that he has a half-brother who's an ogre.
 He was forced to fight his brother but his brother refused to fight him.

+At the end of the series in season 5, Elfo becomes King of Dreamland, alongside Queen Mop Girl Miri of Dreamland, whom they end up marrying.